 One related issue is the overwriting of scores a posteriori.
 Berg, Fabisik, and Sautner (2021) show that ESG ratings are rewritten through time and that past values are likely to be altered by agencies, so that depending on when the data was downloaded, values may very well change.
 This is one explanation, among many others, why research may fail to reach a consensus on the impact of ESG on financial, social, and environmental performance.

-Finally, we mention that text processing and natural language processing (NLP) is increasingly used for multiple purposes, from analyzing corporate reports to crafting sentiment indicators.
+Finally, we mention that text processing and natural language processing (NLP) is increasingly used for multiple purposes, from analyzing corporate reports to crafting sentiment indicators and evaluating firms’ exposures.
 This allows to generate high frequency data, whereas ESG indicators are usually disclosed at annual frequencies.
-We refer to S. Cao et al. (2020), Nugent, Stelea, and Leidner (2020), Raman, Bang, and Nourbakhsh (2020), Serafeim (2020) and Taleb et al. (2020) and Dor et al. (2021) (for job postings) for examples of applications.
+We refer to S. Cao et al. (2020), Nugent, Stelea, and Leidner (2020), Raman, Bang, and Nourbakhsh (2020), Serafeim (2020), Taleb et al. (2020), M. Chen et al. (2021), Dor et al. (2021) (for job postings) and K. Li and Yu (2022) for examples of applications.

 Greenwashing refers to the practice whereby firms selectively disclose the information that is used to generate ESG ratings.8 For instance, firms may deceitfully use labels or standards, such as the United Nation’s Sustainable Development Goals to signal ethical conduct (see Lashitew (2021)).
 One way to artificially reduce a firm’s carbon emissions is simply to outsource them abroad (R. Dai et al. (2021)), which impact low scope definitions of emissions, but not third-level scopes (see Section 2.1).
 The opposite of this practice is to commit to science-based emission targets (see Freiberg, Grewal, and Serafeim (2021)).